hjki156/NebuChallenge/NebuChallenge/English_I/Nebu_English_Test_I.md

 A. He wanted a new operating system
 B. He hoped to learn more programming skills
 C. He couldn't find a good excuse to avoid doing his homework
-D. He wanted to challenge Microsoft's dominance
+D. He wanted to challenge Microsoft’s dominance

-2. **Which humorous expression reflects Ada Lovelace's view on modern programming languages?**
+2. **Which humorous expression reflects Ada Lovelace’s view on modern programming languages?**
 A. She thinks they are too complex and hard to understand
-B. She wishes she had a "for loop" to handle her daily chores
+B. She wishes she had a “for loop” to handle her daily chores
 C. She believes they are unnecessary and a waste of time
 D. She thinks they are not flexible enough to meet needs

-3. **What attitude does Donald Knuth's view on bugs in code reflect?**
+3. **What attitude does Donald Knuth’s view on bugs in code reflect?**
-A. Bugs are a programmer's failure and must be fixed quickly
+A. Bugs are a programmer’s failure and must be fixed quickly
 B. Bugs are inevitable, and programmers must accept them
 C. Bugs can be eliminated through rigorous testing and should never occur
 D. Bugs are just features waiting to be documented and should be taken seriously

-4. **What point does Grace Hopper's ship metaphor primarily convey?**
+4. **What point does Grace Hopper’s ship metaphor primarily convey?**
 A. The design and construction of the ship are the most important
 B. A ship in port is safe, but that is not its purpose
 C. Ships need regular maintenance to ensure safety
-D. The ship's ability to sail is more important than docking
+D. The ship’s ability to sail is more important than docking

 5. **What common theme is primarily emphasized in the article?**
 A. The humor and innovative spirit of the masters